 Source: Expensivity

-Ultimately, regardless of why this gap exists between generations, it is clear that supplement purchases are significantly more common within both groups than previously thought by many industry members.
+Regardless of the underlying reasons, supplement purchases are significantly more common within both groups than many industry experts previously recognized.

 74% of Americans worry that supplements aren’t backed by trustworthy, reliable research.